EditB/100-days-of-code/r1-log.md

 ### R1D21
 - Finished up Glitch (Timestamp Microservice).
 Had to figure out how to link css to index.jade, and finally solved it by adding app.use(express.static('public')); to server.js.
 Also downloaded the files to my computer and then added them to the GitHub repo as per fcc requirements.

+### R1D22
+- Finished up the second backend assignment: Request Header Parser Microservice.
+It was actually pretty straightforward, with only one file (server.js).
+I probably put a good 4 hours into it today.
+Had a great run!!! :-))